epavanello/magic-urls-client/README.md

-## what is that
+## what is this

-Sources of react and redux url shortener application.
+Sources of an url shortener application made with react and redux.